Jason-Adam/Jason-Adam.github.io/_posts/2019-10-28-nlp-tokenization.md

 We can see that we've lost some records but not many.

 ## Tokenization
 Tokenization is the first step in any NLP pipeline.
 In general terms, tokenization is the task of segmenting documents.
 The most common way to tokenize documents is to break them into individual words.
 Once we break down documents to discrete elements (tokens), we can use them for subsequent modeling and analysis.
-Some of the main challenges involved with tokenization involve:
+Some of the main challenges involved with tokenization are:
 * Stop words (i.e. the, and, etc.)
 * Punctuation
 * Removal of Numbers
 * Removal of tags (i.e. HTML tags is document is scraped)

-For this particular corpus, I've stripped off all HTML tags during the scraping portion.
+For this particular corpus, I've stripped off all HTML tags during the scraping process.
 We will focus on the other components in the next step.

 ```python